• Skip to primary navigation

 Just for starters, it can create massive inequalities.

-If a club dips into their pockets and attracts players who are being paid but are too good for the Division then that can artificially inflate performances and league standings, suppressing the progress of others for good measure.
+If a club dips into its pockets and attracts players who are being paid but are too good for the Division then that can artificially inflate performances and league standings, suppressing the progress of others for good measure.

-What happens when the money runs out?
+What happens to a cricket club when the money stops?

 Do the players desert the club and to what extent is that the cold reality of market forces?
 Is it the players’ fault for wanting to earn?
 Are rich benefactors harming the game they are meant to be supporting?

-Forgive all the open-ended questions but you’ll all have your view.
 There will be those out there who jump ship for an extra £10 a game and bounce from club to club.
 Unpalatable that might be but they’re entitled to and circumstances might even mean that cricket has become an important second earner.

 A player moves clubs for any number of reasons with the most common being a change of location because of a job or a house move but swapping clubs to play alongside mates would be high up the board too.

-A chance to play at a prestigious club has its attractions or alongside notable players and maybe a club has signed a star overseas for 2018 and that has boosted recruitment.
+A chance to play at a prestigious club has its attractions or alongside notable players and maybe a club has signed a star overseas for 2023 and that has boosted recruitment.

-There will always be those who show no loyalty to a club but suspend judgement, if you can, unless you happen to know personal circumstances.
+There will always be those who show no loyalty to a club but suspend judgement if you can, unless you happen to know personal circumstances.
 Clubs naturally find this infuriating but if money isn’t paid to begin with, that leverage disappears.

 It would be fair to say that this is probably the biggest bugbear, if you did a snap poll across the country.